Joseph J. Tyson: Auxiliary Bishop of Seattle

 On May 12, 2005, Tyson was appointed auxiliary bishop of the Archdiocese of Seattle and titular bishop of Migirpa by Pope Benedict XVI.He received his episcopal consecration on June 6 2005 from Archbishop Alexander Brunett at St. James Cathedral, with Bishops George Thomas and Gustavo Garcia-Siller, serving as co-consecrators.
 Tyson selected as his episcopal motto: "Christo Lumen ad Gentes."

 Tyson became interim superintendent of Seattle Catholic schools on July 1, 2008.
 He is a devoted cyclist, even receiving news of his episcopal appointment while riding his bike.

 Bishop of Yakima

 On April 12, 2011, Benedict XVI appointed Tyson as the seventh bishop of Yakima, replacing Bishop Carlos Sevilla.
 Tyson was installed on May 31, 2011, at Holy Family Parish in Yakima, Washington.

 In addition to his native English, Tyson speaks Spanish, German, Vietnamese, and Serbo-Croatian.

 Viewpoints

 Climate change

-In 2023 article, Tyson discussed how a hotter climate was affected the health of farm workers and farming practices used by growers.
+In 2023 article, Tyson discussed how a hotter climate has affected the health of farm workers and farming practices used by growers.